Crossover Behavior in the Packing and Assembly of Multivalent Lock-and-Key Colloids: Critical Dimpling Amount

+The critical dimpling amount for the putative densest packing $f_{D\!P}^*$ and self-assembly $f_{S\!A}^*$ of each type of multi-dimpled particle is the crossover point in the corresponding particle behavior.
+At these crossover values, different geometric characteristics of each particle type have been computed as shown in Table \ref{table:criticality_DP_SA}.

 To understand the packing of multi-dimpled spheroidal particles, we determine the primary feature in the shape of these particles that affects their behavior.
 We investigate the value of $f_{D\!P}^*$ compared to the total volume ${V}_{d}$, surface area ${S}_{d}$ and circumference ${C}_{d}$ of all dimples on a single particle as $d$ is varied.
-We normalize each of these three parameters by the volume, surface area and depth, respectively, of a single dimple.
-Further details of these calculations can be found in the Supplemental Materials (SM).
+We normalize each of these three parameters.
+The volume and surface area are normalized by the remaining respective quantity in a single particle, while the circumference is normalized by the circumference of a circle with radius equal to the distance between the central and valence spheres, a linear function of the depth of the dimple.
 We compute the total normalized dimple volume, surface area and circumference to depth ratio in each family of particle at $f_{D\!P}^*$.
-We find that the total circumference to depth ratio ${C}_{d}$ of the dimples is $1.2341\!\pm\!0.060$ at $f_{D\!P}^*$ across all five particle families; see Fig.\ \ref{fig:scaling_DP}.
-In contrast, no universal behavior was found for dimple volume or surface area; see SM.
-This scaling behavior is also understood from the geometry of the putative densest packings.
-At $\phi_M$, all neighboring particles in a unit cell are completely encased within the dimples of a central particle.
-However, calculating the geometry of this interlocking is a non-trivial problem that cannot be easily generalized as it depends on the number of dimples and their geometry.
+We find that the total circumference to depth ratio ${C}_{d}$ of the dimples is $1.23\!\pm\!0.06$ at $f_{D\!P}^*$ across all five particle families; see Fig.\ \ref{fig:scaling_DP}.
+In contrast, no dimple volume or surface area showed no similar collapse.

-\textit{Self-Assembly.---}We next investigate if there exists similar universal behavior in structures self-assembled away from infinite pressure.